 - Redwoods by Jason Chin.

 - Discover the amazing coast redwoods of California; they live for more than 2,000 years and are the tallest trees on earth.
-Gorgeous illustrations, from seedling on the forest floor to treetops high in the sky, capture the wonder and majesty of the redwood forest.
+Gorgeous illustrations, from seedling on the forest floor to treetops high in the sky.
 (Picture book)

 - Tall Tall Tree by Anthony D. Fredericks, Chad Wallace.